gradle/gradle/design-docs/gradle-2.0.md

 will not be able to invoke Gradle 2.0 or later.

 * Change the implementation of methods on `ConnectionVersion4` and `InternalConnection` to fail with a decent error message.
-* The model implementations no longer need to implement `ProjectVersion3` or the protocol interfaces.
+* The model implementations no longer need to implement `ProjectVersion3` of the protocol interfaces.
-* Add integration test coverage.
+* Change test suite to default to tooling API versions >= 1.2.
+* Add integration test coverage that tooling API versions <1.2 fail with a reasonable error message, when running build or fetching model.

 ## Remove tooling API support for Gradle providers 1.0-milestone-7 and earlier